 What’s more, it’s estimated that 70% of people over 65 will require extended care at some point in their lives.
 And one in seven people over 65 will need long-term care for more than five years.4 Because of statistics like these, recognizing the potential need for long-term care is another important issue to consider regarding asset erosion.

 One option for retirees is a long-term care insurance policy to help protect the assets you've accumulated and allow you to provide your loved ones with a meaningful legacy.
 It may also provide more options for your care and relieve loved ones from full-time caregiver responsibilities.

 How you plan your finances in retirement is just as important as your journey of saving for retirement.
 It’s important to understand the options available to help protect the assets you’ve spent a lifetime accumulating.
-Talk with your Morgan Stanley Financial Advisor today (or find one near you using the locator below) and start the conversation on ways to plan for an optimal retirement.
+Talk with us today and start the conversation on ways to plan for an optimal retirement.